 OFF-SITE SIGN.
-A sign which directs attention to a business not located on the same lot where the sign is displayed.
+A sign that directs attention to a business not located on the same lot where the sign is displayed.

 ON-SITE SIGN.
-A sign which directs attention to a business located at or a service or product offered on the same lot where the sign is displayed.
+A sign that directs attention to a business located at or a service or product offered on the same lot where the sign is displayed.

 PORTABLE SIGN.
-A sign not permanently attached to the ground or other permanent structure, or a sign designed to be transported, including but not limited to, signs designed to be transported by means of wheels; signs converted to A or T frames; menu board signs; balloons used as signs; umbrellas used for advertising; and signs attached to or painted on vehicles parked and visible from the public right-of-way.
+A sign not permanently attached to the ground or other permanent structure, or a sign designed to be transported, including but not limited to: signs designed to be transported by means of wheels; signs converted to A or T frames; menu board signs; balloons used as signs; umbrellas used for advertising; and signs attached to or painted on vehicles parked and visible from the public right-of-way.

 PROJECTING SIGN.
-Any sign which is erected on a building wall or structure and extends beyond the building wall more than 12 inches.
+A sign that is attached to a building, and extends more than 12 inches.

 ROOF SIGN.
 A sign erected and constructed, wholly or in part, upon, against, or above the roof of a building.
-For purposes of this chapter, any portion of a building above or behind the fascia or parapet of a building shall be considered part of the roof.
+For purposes of this subchapter, any portion of a building above or behind the fascia or parapet of a building shall be considered part of the roof.